 Introduce the opinions of credible authorities by naming names and citing a good source.
 Instead of saying “many teachers believe it can be useful,” actually state two or three good things about the thing you want to support (or list bad things about the thing you are opposing)..

-Compare: Which gives you a better idea of what the
+Compare: Which gives you a better idea of what the author is saying?

 A) “Many people believe that video games are worthwhile, but there are problems with too much gaming.”